BuildOnViction/docs/docs/tomoscan/Tomoscan.md

 -   Height : the number of the block.
 -   Age : the time where the block was mined.
 -   Txn : number of transactions made on this block.
--   Miner : the adress of the miner that verified the block.
+- Miner: the address of the masternode who created this block.
 - GasUsed: the gas used to mine the block.
 - Finality: The percentage of the network who validated this block.
 When it reach 75%, the block reach it's finality state and is added permanently to the chain.